Kenya

 Corporate - Other taxes

-VAT is levied under the VAT Act, 2013 and the VAT Regulations, 2017.
+VAT is levied under the VAT Act, Cap 476 and the VAT Regulations, 2017.
 VAT is a tax on value addition and is accounted for using the input-output mechanism.
 In Kenya, there are currently three rates of VAT: standard rated at 16%, zero-rated, and exempt.

 VAT registration is required for persons making or expecting to make taxable supplies of over KES 5 million in a 12-month period.
 In determining the registration threshold, the sale of capital assets is excluded.
 A person making taxable supplies below the registration threshold may voluntarily apply for VAT registration upon meeting the set requirements.
-However, this VAT registration threshold does not apply to non-residents who supply electronically supplied services to Kenyans.
+However, this VAT registration threshold does not apply to non-residents who supply services to Kenyans via an electronic network, internet or a digital marketplace .

 Input tax on a taxable supply (or importation) may be deducted from the tax payable by a registered person to the extent that the supply was acquired to make taxable supplies.
 Input tax is allowable for deduction within six months after the end of the tax period in which the supply or importation occurred.
-To deduct input tax incurred on taxable supplies, a taxpayer must possess the requisite documentation supporting the input tax deduction.
+To deduct input tax incurred on taxable supplies, a taxpayer must possess the requisite documentation supporting the input tax deduction .
 With effect from 1 July 2023, there is an additional condition in order to secure input tax recovery.
-Apart from holding the requisite documentation for recovering input tax, the taxpayer must also ensure that the supplier has accounted for the VAT to the KRA.
+Apart from holding the requisite documentation for recovering input tax, the taxpayer must also ensure that the supplier has declared the respective sales invoice in a VAT return. .

-Taxable value is the consideration for the supply and includes any taxes, duties, levies, fees, and charges paid or payable on or by reason of the supply.
+Taxable value is the consideration for the supply and includes any taxes (other than VAT), duties, levies, fees, and charges paid or payable on or by reason of the supply.

-With effect from 1 July 2023, taxpayers can seek refund of VAT paid on bad debts within ten years from the date of supply.
-Taxpayers will now be eligible to claim refunds where the customers are not legally insolvent but under statutory management, such as appointment of an administrator, receiver, and liquidator.
+Effective 1 July 2023, taxpayers can seek refund of VAT paid on bad debts after a period of three years but within ten years from the date of supply.
+Further taxpayers are also eligible to claim refunds at any point in time, where the customer has been placed t under statutory management, such as appointment of an administrator, receiver, and liquidator.

 VAT obligations for non-resident suppliers